waggle-sensor/sage-website/docs/tutorials/edge-apps/4-publishing-to-ecr.md

 Before publishing an app to the [Edge Code Repository](/docs/about/architecture#edge-code-repository-ecr), we need to add a few packaging items to it.

-First, update the homepage in your `sage.yaml` to match your repo and verify that it matches the following:
+First, update the homepage in your `sage.yaml` to point to your `app-tutorial` Github repo and verify that it matches the following:

 ```yaml
 name: "App tutorial"